Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

 The goal of the current paper is to develop a smaller collection of internal primitives that impose few restrictions on the choice of base category and allow the internal construction of the aforementioned operators when sound.
-To this end, we introduce the \textbf{transpension} type former $\transpsym i : \Ty(\Gamma) \to \Ty(\Gamma, i : \IX)$ which in cartesian settings is right adjoint to $\Pi(i : \IX) : \Ty(\Gamma, i : \IX) \to \Ty(\Gamma)$ and is therefore not a quantifier binding $i$, but a coquantifier that \emph{depends} on it.
-Using the transpension and $\Strict$, we can construct $\Phi$ (when sound), $\Psi$, $\amaze$ and $\Glue$.
-Given a type former for certain pushouts, we can also construct $\Weld$ and $\mill$, and perform reasoning akin to what is made possible by capturing locally fresh names.
-The transpension coquantifier $\transpsym(u : \IU) : \Ty(\Gamma) \to \Ty(\Gamma, u : \IU)$ is part of a sequence of adjoints $\pairsym\,u \dashv \wknsym\,u \dashv \funcsym\,u \dashv \transpsym\,u$, preceded by the $\Sigma$-type, weakening and the $\Pi$-type.
+To this end, we introduce the \textbf{transpension} type former $\transpshrt{i} : \Ty(\Gamma) \to \Ty(\Gamma, i : \IX)$ which in cartesian settings is right adjoint to $\Pi(i : \IX) : \Ty(\Gamma, i : \IX) \to \Ty(\Gamma)$ and is therefore not a quantifier binding $i$, but a coquantifier that \emph{depends} on it.
+This same operation was already considered in topoi by Yetter \cite{yetter}, who named it $\nabla$.
+Using the transpension and $\Strict$, we can construct $\Phi$ (when sound), $\Psi$, $\amaze$ and $\Glue$, and heuristically translate a subsystem of the nominal dependent type system FreshMLTT \cite{freshmltt} featuring variable capture and locally fresh names.
+Given a type former for certain pushouts, we can also construct $\Weld$ and $\mill$.
+The transpension coquantifier $\transplong{u : \IU} : \Ty(\Gamma) \to \Ty(\Gamma, u : \IU)$ is part of a sequence of adjoints $\pairshrt{u} \dashv \wknshrt{u} \dashv \funcshrt{u} \dashv \transpshrt{u}$, preceded by the $\Sigma$-type, weakening and the $\Pi$-type.
 Adjointness of the first three is provable from the structural rules of type theory.
 However, it is not immediately clear how to add typing rules for a further adjoint.
 Birkedal et al.\ \cite{dra} explain how to add a single modality that has a left adjoint in the semantics.
-If we want to have two or more adjoint modalities internally, then we can use a multimodal type system such as \MTT{} \cite{mtt-paper,mtt}.
-Each modality in \MTT{} needs a semantic left adjoint, so we can only internalize $\wknsym\,u$, $\funcsym\,u$ and $\transpsym\,u$.
-A drawback which we accept, is that $\wknsym\,u$ and $\funcsym\,u$ become modalities which are a bit more awkward to deal with than ordinary weakening and $\Pi$-types.
+If we want to have two or more adjoint modalities internally, then we can use a multimodal type system such as \MTT{} \cite{mtt-journal,mtt}.
+Each modality in \MTT{} needs a semantic left adjoint, so we can only internalize $\wknshrt{u}$, $\funcshrt{u}$ and $\transpshrt{u}$.
+A drawback which we accept (as a challenge for future work), is that $\wknshrt{u}$ and $\funcshrt{u}$ become modalities which are a bit more awkward to deal with than ordinary weakening and $\Pi$-types.

+A further complication is that the aforementioned modalities bind or depend on a variable, a phenomenon which is not supported by \MTT{}.
+We solve this by grouping shape variables such as $u : \IU$ in a \textbf{shape context} which is not considered part of the type-theoretic context but instead serves as the \emph{mode} of the judgement.
+This way, we are also rid of the requirement that all internal operations commute with shape substitution; in fact, the transpension generally does not (\cref{sec:ff:rules:discussion}, \cite{transpension-techreport}).